In order to properly review any production of Shrew, it is necessary to employ my patented "4 question" methodology for Shrew assessment:

 What I'm trying to say it that it didn't really matter if you forgot which suitor was dressed as a music teacher, which suitor was dressed as Batman and which suitor was actually Lord Lucan because the play was so funny, fast moving and visually awesome that one could just forget about the intricacies, sit back and enjoy the spectacle.

-Fact: Richard Burton
+Fact: Richard Burton WAS Petruccio |

 The reason for this question is simple.
 Richard Burton didn't just play Petruccio in Franco Zeffirelli's brilliant movie adaptation of Shrew... he became Petruccio.
 Watching his performance was literally watching Petruccio brought to life especially for the movie.